awsdocs/amazon-chime-administration-guide/doc_source/start-kinesis-vc.md

 1. In the Amazon Chime console, under **Voice connectors**, view the **Outbound host name** for your Amazon Chime Voice Connector\.
 For example, `abcdef1ghij2klmno3pqr4.voiceconnector.chime.aws`\.

+1. Do one of the following:
-1. Configure your PBX, SBC, or other voice infrastructure to send SIPREC media to the **Outbound host name** of your Amazon Chime Voice Connector\.
+   + **For SIPREC** – Configure your PBX, SBC, or other voice infrastructure to fork RTP streams with SIPREC to the **Outbound host name** of your Amazon Chime Voice Connector\.
+   + **For NBR** – Configure your PBX, SBC, or other voice infrastructure to fork RTP streams with NBR to the **Outbound host name** of your Amazon Chime Voice Connector\.
+Send an additional header or URI parameter of `X-Voice-Connector-Record-Only` with the value `true` in the `SIP INVITE`\.